oVirt/ovirt-site/source/feature/migration-network.html.md

 #### Second phase

-*   Add a per-VM propery of migrationNetwork.
+*   Add a per-VM property of migrationNetwork.
 If Null, the cluster migrationNetwork would be used.
 *   Let the user override the VM migration network in the migrate API and in the GUI.

 *Target:* TBD